Sonoport/sonoport.github.io/_posts/2015-08-05-visualising-waveforms-with-web-audio.markdown

 draw();
 ```

-So the whole code we just did would look like this.
+So the whole canvas code we just did would look like this.

 ```
 myCanvas.clearRect(0, 0, WIDTH, HEIGHT);